What is SEO?

 - Unique content – just as it says, make your content unique.
 Do not copy anyone else’s content; do not use product descriptions given to you by suppliers.
 Rewrite them to suit your business.

-- Google products – use Google+, use YouTube, have Google analytics on your website, claim your business on Google Maps to get the orange pin.
+- Google products – use YouTube, have Google analytics on your website, claim your business on Google My Business etc.

 - Page name & title